In the beginning…

 This area of Cheapside Farm was renamed ‘Woollams’ in honour of Charles Woollam, a former mayor of the city in the nineteenth century and generous benefactor to the school.
 This site, opened in 2002, was and is considered one of the finest sporting facilities in Europe.
 The pitches have been layered and levelled to exacting specifications to produce a flat and well-drained surface.
 Many a yacht club looks in envy at the pavilion with its areas of canvas and wood which won an award for its architect.

 Inside there are two sports bars, extensive kitchens, changing facilities and showers for rugby and cricket players, officials and physios.
-Outside, the facility boasts six rugby pitches, three cricket, hockey and soccer as well as state-of-the-art floodlit tennis courts.
-The whole site is seventy acres, shared with St Albans School’s own pavilion and pitches all of which is disabled-friendly.
+Outside, the facility boasts six rugby pitches, three cricket, hockey and soccer as well as state-of-the-art tennis courts.
+The whole site occupies seventy acres, shared with St Albans School’s own pavilion and pitches all of which is disabled-friendly.
 During the weeks of the season, Saracens RFC train at Woollams.

 Alumni Gregg Botterman, Darren O’Mahoney and Steve Pope have all played for the Barbarians, whilst former Welsh International, Paul Turner has both played for the club and coached.
 Also around for a number of years has been ex-Saracens player and coach, Bruce Millar, who was Director of Rugby for the years in London 1 and one season in NL2 South.
 Millar resumed as Director of Rugby in the 2013/2014 season.